Pokkiri: Production

-Development

 After the failure of Aathi in January 2006, for nearly six months Vijay was listening to stories, but none had appealed; he was supposed to remake Dharani's Bangaram (2006), until its failure made him look for other options.
 Being a childhood friend of Mahesh Babu from his Madras days, Vijay watched the actor's Telugu film Pokiri (2006) and felt it would also work in Tamil.
 After some reported difficulty in finding the right director for adapting it in Tamil, Prabhu Deva was selected.

-Filming

-The film was launched on 6 July 2006.
-Vijay's father, S. A. Chandrasekhar, conducted a special puja at the Sri Arunachaleswarar Temple in Tiruvannamalai.
-On Saturday night, which was the full moon day, an auspicious occasion for the presiding deity there, he spent a full hour before the Lord seeking his blessings.
-He also prayed at the Sacred Church at Velankanni.
 Asin was selected, pairing with Vijay for the second time after Sivakasi (2005).

-The first day of shoot for the film was held at the new Pillayar Kovil at AVM studios, with various dignitaries gracing the occasion.
-Vijay's mother Shobha Chandrasekhar gave the clap for the first shot.
-The first scene shot was with Asin and Vijay, the lead pair in the film, in an elevator that was specially designed for the film.
-Principal photography was completed in late November.
+The first day of shoot for the film was held on 6 July 2006 at the new Ganesha temple at AVM Studios.

 Music

 The soundtrack has 8 songs composed by Mani Sharma.
 The audio rights were acquired by Five Star Audio and Ayngaran.Three of the songs from the original Telugu version "Dole Dole", "Ippatikinka", and "Jagadame" were retained and remade in Tamil as "Dole Dole Than", "En Chella Peru Apple", and "Yuthame (Theme)", respectively.
 The soundtrack also features a remix of the song "Vasantha Mullai" from Sarangadhara (1958).